Cind3r/CASTLE/README.md

 ### 11.3 Dataset-Dependent Complexity Effects
 The relationship between assembly complexity and model performance is dataset-dependent:

-Iris Dataset: Exhibits clear optimal complexity where performance is maximized Breast Cancer Dataset: Shows complexity-independent performance General Pattern: Complex relationships require empirical validation per dataset
+- Iris Dataset: Exhibits clear optimal complexity where performance is maximized
+- Breast Cancer Dataset: Shows complexity-independent performance
+- General Pattern: Complex relationships require empirical validation per dataset

+There is meaningful relationships that can be describe depending on hyper-parameters as well as model training standards.
+The baseline relationship shows a consistent trend and is worth investigating due to the significant performance increase compared to baseline neural nets in terms of f1-score and accuracy across classes.

 ---